1XD233/AI-Powered-Job-Market/README.md

 The motivation for this analysis stems from the increasing role of AI in the workplace and the need to understand its implications.
 As AI technology evolves, certain jobs face higher automation risk, while others require advanced technical skills that AI cannot easily replicate.
 This project seeks to provide data-driven insights for policymakers, companies, and individuals seeking to navigate the future job market.

+### Key Terms
+AI_Adoption_Level: The extent to which the company has adopted AI in its operations.
+Automation_Risk: The estimated risk that the job could be automated within the next 10 years.
+Job_Growth_Projection: The projected growth or decline of the job role over the next five years.

 ## Tools I Used
 For this project, I utilized a combination of tools for data analysis, manipulation, and visualization:
 - **SQL**: To extract and analyze key insights from the dataset.